 And although some might say that it’s not quite as simple to install as Magento 1, I’ve personally found Magento 2 as simple to download and install on a server as Magento 1 is.

-There are many other benefits that are helping convince eCommerce merchants and the Magento development companies they hire to make the switch; there’s no doubt that Magento 2 is a great achievement in the field of website development services.
+There are many other benefits that are helping convince merchants and eCommerce website development companies and they hire to make the switch; there’s no doubt that Magento 2 is a great achievement in the field of website development services.
 But as with many software packages, before you can benefit from it, there’s the important question of which edition is right for your business.

 When Magento 2 was released, two editions were introduced:

 - Magento 2 Community Edition, which is now called Magento Open Source

 - Magento 2 Enterprise Edition, which is now called Magento Commerce

 The differences between the two are definitely worth noting.
 But first, what they have in common may surprise you.